thomas4019/expressa/README.md

 * collection schema's can be edited *and* added __through the admin interface__
 * re-use collection schema's in your frontend to generate forms
 * easily extendable so you can add complex features as well
-* define collection as [JSON schema](http://json-schema.org) instead of custom code
+* define collections as [JSON schema](http://json-schema.org) instead of custom code
-* per-collection database storage: *MongoDB*, *PostgreSQL*, or *JSON-files* (userful for version control)
+* per-collection database storage: *MongoDB*, *PostgreSQL*, or *JSON-files* (useful for version control)

 > Best of all: it's just middleware, not a framework

-* mix-and-mash: easily thrown in other express middleware and endpoints
+* mix-and-mash: easily throw in other express middleware and endpoints
 * decorate expressa-endpoints: add event listeners which stop/modify requests (responses)

 --------------------------------